 No matter how well you harvest and clean up the patch, it will show itself again the following spring, and probably be larger than it was the year before.
 Don’t be afraid to thin out the shoots just as they appear (but don’t wait too long).
 Some tubers will certainly follow them out of the ground but that’s okay as long as you do it early enough in the season.

 We gave some tubers to a neighbor who cut two or three of them in halves then planted them in a five-gallon bucket.
 He let his kids water and soon enough the stalks were taller than they were.
 In the fall, they just turned the bucket over and emptied out the contents.
 The kids had a good time picking through the soil and finding all the tubers.
-And they never experienced the problem that many have with Jerusalem artichokes: having them spread beyond their patch (never roto-till a Jerusalem artichoke patch).
+And they never experienced the problem that many have with Jerusalem artichokes: having them spread beyond their patch.
 Also, they didn’t have so many that they couldn’t eat them all.

 Sweeter than potatoes (especially after cold storage), Jerusalem artichokes are good mashed with butter and sprinkled with pepper or nutmeg.
 One of our favorite ways to use them is creamed in a soup with carrots, squash and, often, sweet peppers.
 We also enjoy them sliced and stir-fried in olive oil with a handful of pearl or cipollini onions.
 If slicing them for raw use, treat with a little lemon juice.
 Otherwise, they’ll brown quickly.

-Have a favorite technique for growing Jerusalem artichokes, or a favorite recipe?
+Have a favorite growing technique or recipe?
 Let us know, in the comments or over on Facebook.
 And no, that really was the dog.